jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 Note, Prof. Agar has the discretion to curve the class grades.
 Curves will never be applied in a way that decreases your grades below what is specified in the grading scale.

+---

-### Getting Help
+## Getting Help

  Be proactive about your success in the course!
 If you need help, there are many resources available to help you.
 Your first primary contact for help is the instructor.
 If you are struggling, attend office hours or send an email or teams message.
 Do not wait to bring issues, course related or otherwise, to the attention of the instructor.
 If you cannot attend office hours, send an email to the instructor to try to make other arrangements.

 ### Accommodations for Learning Differences

 Prof. Agar welcomes individuals with learning differences and is committed to ensuring equal access so that all students can live, learn, and lead at Drexel.
 To [request accommodations](https://drexel.edu/disability-resources/support-accommodations/student-family-resources/) a current Accommodations Verification Letter (AVL) in the [ClockWork database](http://accommodate.drexel.edu/ClockWork/) is required before accommodations can be made.
 These requests are received by [Disability Resources (DR)](https://drexel.edu/disability-resources/), who then issues the AVL to the appropriate contacts.
-For additional information, visit the Disability Resources website, or contact DR for more information by phone at 215.895.1401, or by email at disability@drexel.edu.
+For additional information, visit the Disability Resources website, or contact DR for more information by phone at 215.895.1401, or by email at <disability@drexel.edu>.

 Students who are approved for accommodations at Drexel should share this letter and discuss their accommodations and learning needs with instructors as early in the semester as possible.
 Prof. Agar will do everything possible to accommodate students needs.
 If you feel that your accommodations are not being met please make sure to contact Prof. Agar.

 Agar understands that there are inequities in access to testing required to get approved for accommodations.
 If you feel that you have learning difference that influence equity in your classroom performance please reach out to Prof. Agar.
 He will work with you to try and accommodate your learning differences.

 ### Faith/Tradition Observance Policies

 Prof. Agar extends hospitality to all persons regardless of race, religion, ethnicity, sexual orientation, economic or social background.

 Prof. Agar honors the free exercise of religion.
 People from a wide variety of religious traditions live and work at Drexel, and the demands of religious observance in some traditions may cause conflicts with classroom and work schedules.

 Prof. Agar will exempt any person who requests an absence due to the demands of religious holiday observance.
 Of course, nothing exempts a student from meeting course requirements or completing assignments, so the student will have to negotiate with the instructor any make-up work.